Close

 Data Science Cluster

-The Data Science Cluster (DSC), established in January 2022, is an amalgamation of four entities at MRCG at LSHTM: the three departments of Applications Development and e-Heath (ADH), Data Management and Architecture (DMA) and Statistics and Bioinformatics (SCB) and the High Performance Computing Centre.
+The Data Science Cluster (DSC), established in January 2022, is an amalgamation of four entities at MRCG at LSHTM: the three departments of Applications Development and e-Health (ADH), Data Management and Architecture (DMA) and Statistics and Bioinformatics (SCB) and the High Performance Computing (HPC) Centre.

 DSC has a core mandate of providing support services to research conducted in the Unit and is supporting over 95% of research here.
+Its second mandate is conducting research and development (R&D) in data science and related areas.
 Some interesting research collaboration is beginning to take off between members of DSC and other researchers in the Unit.
-In addition to its traditional mandate of service provision to support research in the Unit, DSC is also invested in capacity development and outreach.
-The cluster is undertaking activities to contribute to reducing the skills gap in data science, machine learning and artificial intelligence skills in the sub-region.
-These include short courses, internships, and research training such as MSc and PhD.
+In addition to these mandates of supporting research and R&D in the Unit, DSC is also invested in capacity development and outreach.
+The cluster is undertaking activities to contribute to reducing the skills gap in data science, machine learning and artificial intelligence skills within the Unit and its network in the sub-region.
+Outreach activities are geared towards contributing to the growth of the data science ecosystem.
+Ultimately, DSC wants to situate itself as a leading centre of excellence in health data science in West Africa.

 Genomics Platform